|On this page…|

 If supported by your device, you can control data flow using one of these methods:

-You can specify the data flow control method with the FlowControl property.
+To specify the data flow control method, use the FlowControl property.
 If FlowControl is hardware, hardware handshaking is used to control data flow.
 If FlowControl is software, software handshaking is used to control data flow.
 If FlowControl is none, no handshaking is used.

 Hardware handshaking uses specific serial port pins to control data flow.
 In most cases, these are the RTS and CTS pins.
 Hardware handshaking using these pins is described in The RTS and CTS Pins.

 If FlowControl is hardware, the RTS and CTS pins are automatically managed by the DTE and DCE.
-You can return the CTS pin value with the PinStatus property.
+To return the CTS pin value, use the PinStatus property.
 Configure or return the RTS pin value with the RequestToSend property.

 If your device does not use hardware handshaking in the standard way, then you might need to manually configure the RequestToSend property.
 In this case, you should configure FlowControl to none.
 If FlowControl is hardware, then the RequestToSend value that you specify might not be honored.
 Refer to the device documentation to determine its specific pin behavior.